 7. Deal with brimming trash cans immediately

 As straightforward as it gets, a brimming trash can is a horrific sight in any situation.
-Emptying garbage bins in a timely manner requires minimal effort, yet so many people wait until the smell becomes unbearable.
+Emptying garbage bins promptly requires minimal effort, yet so many people wait until the smell becomes unbearable.

 My tip would be to put full trash bags next to the door.
-This way you’ll be reminded to take them out as soon as you plan on leaving the house.
+That way, you’ll be reminded to take them out as soon as you plan on leaving the house.